 Advances in check processing technology around the world have now granted businesses the ability to receive international and domestic funds instantaneously, a previously drawn-out process that could take days to be completed.
 These changes will very well help revolutionize the payment processing industry once again by allowing for another method of faster money transfers without the use of bank cards.

 What is ACH?

 The Automated Clearing House, known as ACH, is an electronic financial network used for both debit and credit transactions throughout the USA.
 ACH transactions can either be used for credit or debit transactions.
 Merchants commonly use ACH as a way to send funds, such as paying a vendor or issuing a direct deposit payment.
 Using ACH for debits is commonly used by merchants to collect payments from customers, such as car loans or mortgage payments.
-The use of ACH processing is a payment method that is growing in popularity among merchants in most businesses.
+The use of ACH as a payment method that is growing in popularity among merchants in most businesses using check processing services.

 ACH transactions are managed by a payment processor that allows merchants the ability to schedule automated and recurring customer payments through their gateway.
 Customer information is entered into the ACH payment gateway by the merchant where payment requests and settlements are managed by the processor.
-ACH payments are received from the customer through the merchant acquiring bank to the ACH processor that removes their transaction fees before settling the net payments into the merchant's bank account.
+ACH payments are received from the customer through the merchant acquiring bank, held by the processor before settling the net payments into the merchant's bank account.
 The ACH process takes between 3-5 business days to clear NACHA and complete the process from customer to merchant.

 What is eCheck?